 American Airlines A321T First Class Reviews

 American Airlines is the only airline that offers three classes of service on transcontinental flights.
 As a matter of fact, American Airlines is the last US airline to offer both first class and business class service.
-However, American Airlines’ first class service on-board select routes served by the A321T is especially unique.
+However, American Airlines will soon phase out its Flagship First Class product entirely.

 With just 10 seats in a 1-1 configuration, the first class cabin found on the A321T feels especially private.
 The product found onboard the A321T is actually the same seat found on American Airlines’ Boeing 777-300 in business class.
-Each seat has access to the aisle and is fully lie-flat.
+Each seat has direct access to the aisle and is fully lie-flat.
 It’s one of the most comfortable premium products in the sky.

 American Airlines A321T First Class seat